 Supernatural is a serious VR fitness workout app.
 After FitXR, this is the best VR

-From an onlooker’s perspective, the player geared up in the VR headset may look like they’re doing a pretty bizarre and frantic dance as they contort their body into all sorts of random forms in rapid succession, but it’s an engaging way to get your body moving and grooving.
+From an onlooker’s perspective, the player geared up in the VR headset may look like they’re doing a pretty bizarre and frantic dance as they contort their body into all sorts of random forms in rapid succession.
+Still, it’s an engaging way to get your body moving and grooving.

 Holofit may be the solution if your rowing machine, exercise bike, or elliptical resembles more of a towel rack than a piece of well-used exercise equipment.
 Holofit is a VR fitness app that allows you to run, cycle, or row your way through different immersive worlds from the safety of your stationary exercise equipment right at home.